aldesantis/api-on-rails/book/chapter-1/2-embrace-http.md

 After this request, the client can assume that `GET /posts/1` will return a representation of the entity that was previous `PUT` (assuming no parallel operations have occurred).

-An important distinction is that between `POST` and `PUT` will always replace the entity at the given URI if it already exists (unless of course there is an application-level constraint forbidding it).
+An important distinction between `POST` and `PUT` is that the latter will replace the entity at the given URI if it already exists (unless of course there is an application-level constraint forbidding it).